LonamiWebs/Telethon/readthedocs/extra/basic/compatibility-and-convenience.rst

     This makes the examples shorter and easier to think about.

-For quick scripts that don't need updates, it's a lot more convenient to forget about ``full_sync`` or ``asyncio`` and just work with sequential code.
+For quick scripts that don't need updates, it's a lot more convenient to forget about ``asyncio`` and just work with sequential code.
 This can prove to be a powerful hybrid for running under the Python REPL too.

 .. code-block:: python